JonathanmZhang/mcc-Website/content/pages/volunteer/index.md

 ---

 #### About the Mississauga Chess Club
-The Mississauga Chess Club is the largest chess club in Canada that operates on two nights, one for youth and one for adults and advanced youths.
+Mississauga Chess Club, the largest chess club in Canada, is located at 1444 Dundas Crescent, Mississauga.
+MCC operates on three nights: Mondays, Wednesdays, and Fridays.
 Tournament games are played weekly.
-We are located at [1444 Dundas Crescent, Mississauga](/locaton/).

 #### What Our Volunteers Do
 Our volunteers help us do many of the tasks that make a chess club possible.
 Kids look forward to playing chess each week, and volunteers help make that possible.
 Duties include setting up and putting away chess club equipment, assisting kids and parents, playing and helping kids new to chess.
-This is a great opportunity especially if chess is an interest.
+This is a great opportunity to get some volunteer hours, especially if chess is an interest.

 #### Getting Started
 We will give hours to high school students completing their 40 hours.